monash-human-power/MHP-website/src/markdown/bike.md

   - name: Priscilla
     version: 3
     description: Version 3 of our bike, named Priscilla, is currently under development.
-Unfortunately, due to the coronavirus pandemic, we have suspended all manufacturing.
+Due to the coronavirus pandemic, we have suspended all manufacturing.
 However, we are using this time to research and refine our designs while we eagerly anticipate returning to the workshop.